YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++
 ydb_collate_n
 ++++++++++++++++
-**ydb_collate_n (gtm_collate_n)** specifies the shared library holding an alternative sequencing routine when using non-M standard (ASCII) collation.
+**ydb_collate_n (gtm_collate_n)** specifies the shared library holding an alternative sequencing routine when using non-M standard (i.e., non-ASCII) collation.
 The syntax is ydb_collate_n=pathname where n is an integer from 1 to 255 that identifies the collation sequence, and pathname identifies the shared library containing the routines for that collation sequence.

 ++++++++++++++
 ydb_compile
 ++++++++++++++
-**ydb_compile (gtmcompile)** specifies the initial value of the $ZCOmpile ISV.
-The SET command can alter the value of $ZCOMPILE in an active process.
+**ydb_compile (gtmcompile)** specifies the initial value of the `$ZCOMPILE <../ProgrammersGuide/isv.html#zcompile>`_ ISV.
+The `SET <../ProgrammersGuide/commands.html#set>`_ command can alter the value of $ZCOMPILE in an active process.

 ++++++++++++++++++++++
 ydb_coredump_filter
 ++++++++++++++++++++++
-**ydb_coredump_filter (gtm_coredump_filter)** contains case-insensitive hexadecimal digits that sets the corresponding value to /proc/<pid>/coredump_filter (see :code:`man 5 core`) at process startup without explicitly setting a value if unspecified.
+**ydb_coredump_filter (gtm_coredump_filter)** contains case-insensitive hexadecimal digits that sets the corresponding value to :code:`/proc/<pid>/coredump_filter` (see :code:`man 5 core`) at process startup without explicitly setting a value if unspecified.
 This controls the contents of core dumps generated by the process.
-If ydb_coredump_filter is not specified, but gtm_coredump_filter is, the latter environment variable is used.
-If both are specified, the former takes precedence.

 .. note::
    Setting :code:`ydb_coredump_filter` to -1 disables writing to :code:`/proc/<pid>/coredump_filter`